One World (Willkie book): Content of the book

 I found this dread of foreign control everywhere.
 The fact that we are not associated with it in men's minds has caused people to go much farther in their approval of us than I dared to imagine.
 I was amazed to discover how keenly the world is aware of the fact that we do not seek—anywhere, in any region—to impose our rule upon others or to exact special privileges ...
 No other Western nation has such a reservoir.
 Ours must be used to unify the peoples of the earth in the human quest for freedom and justice.

 The world, he argued, is ready for this sort of world government.

 Willkie anticipated military and economic integration of West Europe after the war: "The re-creation of the small countries of Europe as political units, yes; their re-creation as economic and military units, no, if we really hope to bring stabilization to Western Europe..."

 He sought to extend the Atlantic Charter beyond West Europe to all world.
 "That was one of the reasons why I was so greatly distressed when Mr. Churchill subsequently made his world-disturbing remark, 'We mean to hold our own.
 I did not become His Majesty's first minister in order to preside over the liquidation of the British Empire.'"

 Willkie opposed Colonialism in general, including the American: "The British are by no means the only colonial rulers."
 The French, Dutch, Portuguese and Belgians are in the list.
 "And we ourselves have not yet promised complete freedom to all the peoples in the West Indies for whom we have assumed responsibility."

 He warned on the Soviet rule over East Europe: "The failure of Mr. Stalin to announce to a worried world Russia's specific aspirations with reference to Eastern Europe weighs the scales once more against the proclaimed purposes of leaders."

 Willkie was also critical of the disparity between the Atlantic Charter and the domestic American racial and anti-Semitic policies—a phenomenon he labeled "domestic imperialism."

 Especially emphasized is the position of China in the world after World War II; involved in a civil war between Nationalists and Communists, Willkie prophesies that whichever power achieves victory will make China a force to be reckoned with.
-It is the duty of the United Nations (the Allies) to make sure that the power is friendly to American and other Allied interests but also that it is powerful enough to help the Chinese, the world's most populated nation.
+It is the duty of the United Nations) to make sure that the power is friendly to American and other Allied interests but also that it is powerful enough to help the Chinese, the world's most populated nation.